All About Korean Chopsticks

 - Profile of flat Korean style chopsticks

-has been a recent influx of tubular stainless steel chopsticks made in
+has been an influx of tubular stainless steel chopsticks made in

 China referred to as Korean style chopsticks, but that is untrue.
 Though